2023-01-011 Year

 In partnership with

-In a collaborative effort Alwaleed Philanthropies "Global" has partnered with the AMAR International Charitable Foundation to embark on a project aimed at the recovery and operation of two primary healthcare clinics in Iraq.
-This initiative underscores the commitment of both organizations to providing essential healthcare services to displaced populations and internally displaced persons (IDPs) in Iraq.
+Alwaleed Philanthropies “Global” partnered with the AMAR International Charitable Foundation to rehabilitate and operate two primary healthcare centers in Iraq.
+This initiative reflects a shared commitment to providing essential healthcare services to internally displaced persons, many of whom live in camps with limited medical support.

 Addressing Urgent Healthcare Needs